10 API Testing Tips for Beginners (SOAP & REST)

 - Verify that the response returned as expected in the requirement

-The most touch parts of API testing are not either sending requests nor receiving the response.
+The most touch parts of API testing are not either sending requests or receiving the response.
 They are test data management and verification.
 It is common that testing a few first APIs such as login, query some resources, etc. is quite simple.

 The testing task becomes more and more difficult to further APIs.
-Therefore, API testing task is easy to be underestimated.
+Therefore, the API testing task is easy to be underestimated.

-At some point in time, you would find yourself in the middle of choosing a good approach for test data and verification method.
+At some point in time, you would find yourself in the middle of choosing a good approach for test data and verification methods.
 It is because the returned data have similar structures, but not the same in a testing project.